-I’ve looked everywhere online for solar-powered air conditioners and here’s what I’ve found.
-Most true air conditioners that use a refrigerant and work just like your refrigerator, all use too much power for a solar dog house unless you have more than just the roof covered in panels.
+I’ve looked everywhere online for solar-powered air conditioners, and here’s what I’ve found.
+Most true air conditioners that use a refrigerant and work just like your refrigerator use too much power for a solar dog house unless you have more than just the roof covered in panels.

-However, I did find an air conditioning unit that uses water, so you do need to refill it from time to time.
-But it is 12 volt which is ideal for our solar setup.
-And it only uses up to 30 watts, which makes it reasonable to supply power to form the solar on the roof of your dog house as you can pick up a solar panel that runs around 50 watts that is 26″ x 21″ roughly.
+However, I found an air conditioning unit that uses water, so you need to refill it from time to time.
+But it is 12 volts which are ideal for our solar setup.
+And it only uses up to 30 watts, which makes it reasonable to supply power to form the solar on the roof of your dog house as you can pick up a solar panel that runs around 50 watts, which is 26″ x 21″ roughly.

 Air Conditioning Power Requirements

-Keep in mind I only recommend products that I’ve researched, read all the reviews and honestly believe is a decent purchase.
-Anyway, having a cooling unit on a dog house is a really cool idea.
-No pun intended, and it will keep your pooch comfy on those hot days outside.
+Keep in mind I only recommend products that I’ve researched, read all the reviews, and honestly believe are decent purchases.
+Anyway, having a cooling unit in a dog house is a cool idea.
+No pun intended; it will keep your pooch comfy on those hot days outside.

 Dog House Solar Heating Things Up

 The next thing I researched setting up was a solar heating pad.
 It is for inside the dog house to keep my dog warm during cooler times.
 I found a 9″ x 12″ heating pad intended for rabbits which state on the box that it uses 25 watts.